 Suffering beings are numberless, I vow to liberate them all.
 Attachment is inexhaustible, I vow to release it all.
 The gates to truth are numberless, I vow to master them all.

 I truly believe that we can all overcome that which holds us back- in terms of mental illness, life stressors, grief, etc, but also in terms of that which keeps us from aspiring to and working towards being free.
 I want to help people- clients or not- to explore the journey towards being truly awake and free.

-My primary strategy as a therapist is to ensure that every choice I make is functional, meaning that each choice is designed to move the client forward in ways that actually result in change, clarity, and freedom.
-Too much therapy is like wandering in the woods, frankly, without a clear end-goal of path.
+My primary strategy as a therapist is to ensure that every choice I make is functional, meaning that each choice is designed to move the client forward in ways that actually results in change, clarity, and freedom.
+Too much therapy is like wandering in the woods, frankly, without a clear path or end-goal.
 I develop treatment plans with clients, collaboratively, so that we are on the same page about what needs to happen and how to get there.

-I use a variety of therapy methods to help us get where that point where real change happens.
+I use a variety of therapy methods to help us get to that point where real change happens.